mmarkdown/mmark/Syntax.md

 It fixes a bunch of long standing bugs and the parser generates an abstract syntax tree (AST).
 It will be easier to add new renderers with this setup.
 It is also closer to Common Mark.
-So we took this oppertunity to support RFC 7991 XML, HTML5, RFC 7749 XML (xml2rfc version 2) aqnd ponder LaTeX support.
+So we took this oppertunity to support RFC 7991 XML (xml2rfc version 3), HTML5, RFC 7749 XML (xml2rfc version
+2) and ponder LaTeX support.
 Also with code upstreamed (to [gomarkdown](https://github.com/gomarkdown)), we have less code to maintain.

 Because of the abstract syntax tree it will also be easier to write helper tools, like, for instance a tool that checks if all referenced labels in the document are actually defined.
 Another idea could